Gonzalomarcylabschool/next-js-flask-fullstack/README.md

 # Next.js & Flask Full-Stack Template

-This project serves as a minimal template for building full-stack applications using Next.js for the frontend, Python with Flask for the backend and PostgresSQL for the database.
-It provides a basic setup for a task management application, allowing you to quickly get started with your own features.
+This project serves as a minimal template for building full-stack applications using Next.js for the frontend, Python with Flask for the backend, and PostgreSQL for the database.
+It provides a functional task management application, allowing you to quickly get started with your own features.

 ## ✨ Features

-- **Frontend**: Built with [Next.js](https://nextjs.org/), a popular React framework for building server-side rendered and static websites.
+- **Frontend**: A responsive and interactive UI built with [Next.js](https://nextjs.org/) and styled with [Tailwind CSS](https://tailwindcss.com/).
-- **Backend**: A simple and lightweight RESTful API built with [Flask](https://flask.palletsprojects.com/), a micro web framework for Python.
+- **Backend**: A lightweight RESTful API built with [Flask](https://flask.palletsprojects.com/) and [SQLAlchemy Core](https://www.sqlalchemy.org/) for efficient database communication.
-- **CORS Enabled**: The Flask backend is configured with `Flask-CORS` to allow cross-origin requests from the frontend.
+- **Database**: A persistent PostgreSQL database to store and manage tasks.
-- **Database**: PostgreSQL with SQLAlchemy Core for database management.
+- **RESTful API**: A full suite of RESTful endpoints for managing tasks (Create, Read, Update, Delete).

-- **RESTful API**: The backend exposes a set of RESTful endpoints for managing tasks (Create, Read, Update, Delete).
+- **Environment-Based Configuration**: Secure database connection management using a `.env` file.

 ## 🚀 Getting Started